Law enforcement by country

 In many countries, particularly those with a federal system of government, there may be several law enforcement agencies, police or police-like organizations, each serving different levels of government and enforcing different subsets of the applicable law.

 List by country

 Afghanistan

-The Islamic Emirate Army, the national military of Afghanistan under the current Taliban government, is responsible for civilian law enforcement and border protection.
+The Afghan National Police is responsible for civilian law enforcement.
+Once under the control of the Western-backed government of Afghanistan, it was reorganized as a law enforcement arm of the Taliban after its takeover of the country in 2021.

 Albania

 The Albanian State Police serve as the country's primary police force, and one of three policing services managed by Albanian Ministry of Internal Affairs.
 The Albanian State Police operates various subdivisions depending on purpose.
 Other ministries also manage a police force, including the Ministry of Defence, the Ministry of Justice, and the Ministry of Tourism and Environment.

 Algeria

 Algeria has two police forces, the Directorate General for National Security, which is responsible for policing urban areas, and the National Gendarmerie, a branch of the military, which is responsible for policing rural areas.
 Algeria also has municipal guards whose primary duty is to protect villages and act as an auxiliary force to the police.